source-c/YaWm/README.md

 simple, flexible and strictly functional binary code that should help user to work with his tasks with a maximal performance and high usability.
 Not more But not less.

+Recomended minimal toolset (covered by this git):
+- yawm
+- yawmstatus
+- tinyterm
+- slock
+- dmenu

+Optionally:
+- clipit
+- volumeicon-alsa
+- surf
+- tabbed
+- other stuff you wish...

+xinit and other X-server stuff are required to run the YaWm.